inno-apfel/inno-apfel.github.io/_pages/about.md

 </style>

-Third year undergraduate student majoring in **Data Science** at the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu) in **University of California, San Diego**.
-Interests include gaming, tech, anime, and reef aquariums.
-Always on the lookout for new emerging technologies and more learning experiences.
-Currently looking for greater hands-on experience working with real world data in data analytics and software engineering.
+Recent **Data Science** graduate from the [Halıcıoğlu Data Science Institute](https://datascience.ucsd.edu) at **UC San Diego**, currently looking for opportunities in data science, analytics, or software development.
+I enjoy working with data to build tools, develop systems, and create practical solutions to real-world problems.
+I'm always exploring new technologies and eager to keep learning through hands-on experience.
+In my free time, I enjoy learning about new emerging tech, playing video games, and maintaining reef aquariums.
+I'm excited to join a team where I can grow, contribute, and continue building meaningful projects.

 ## 🎓 Academic Interests